 2. Statistic and Probability

-Honestly, I even don’t remember how many statistics classes I have attended during my studying time since I was in high school.
+Honestly, I don’t remember how many statistics classes I have attended during my studies since high school.
 I learned, passed exams, and I forgot.
 At undergraduate university, I was even scared of statistics and econometrics subject.
 How did I overcome my fear of statistics?
 I found this book by chance in the library and was impressed by its name.
 That’s my saviour.
 It is a fantastic book that explains every concept clearly, and elaborately.

 Taking the fear out of data analysis by Adamantis Diamantopoulos